kpeset/suite_worshop/README.md

   ```
   - 3.5 Use your `PrivateRoute` component into your app router for protecting the following routes : (home: "/", users: "/users")

+4. Update your Login component for set the state of your AuthProvider when the user logged successfully and test your routes

 ## 3 - Sky is the limit
 Now you have your login implemented in your front end and you have secured the routes your mission if you accept it is to :